 Entities anticipating issues in meeting their financial reporting deadlines can apply for individual relief with ASIC.
 If applying for relief ASIC recommends applying at least 14 days before the financial reporting deadline.

 ASIC has allowed listed entities to take one additional month to report for full year and half-year financial reports for 21 February 2020 to 7 January 2021 balance dates.
+In April 2021, ASIC announced an extension of the one additional month to report for financial reporting dates between 23 June 2021 and 7 July 2021.
+ASIC advises the extension will assist with any pressures on auditor resources taking into account challenges presented by COVID-19 conditions.
+The relief does not apply to financial years ending from 8 January 2021 to 22 June 2021 – as ASIC considers that the resource constraint noted above is not as strong during this period.
 Listed entities will be required to inform the market when they rely on the extended period for lodgement.